-Camille Tredoux is a Portland-based artist, vocalist, and songwriter known for her emotionally rich, piano-driven ballads.
+Camille Tredoux is an multicultural artist, vocalist, and songwriter known for her emotionally rich, piano-driven ballads.
 With a voice both tender and commanding, her music invites listeners to slow down, feel deeply, and reconnect with themselves.

-Relocating to Portland to be by his side, Camille dropped everything, and after his passing, chose to honor his final wish: to pursue music wholeheartedly.
+Relocating to Portland, Oregon to be by his side, Camille dropped everything, and after his passing, chose to honor his final wish: to pursue music wholeheartedly.

 Copyright © 2026 Camille Tredoux - All Rights Reserved.